 The College of Europe is offering scholarships for university graduates coming from European Neighbourhood Policy countries (Bruges campus and Natolin campus).
-These financial aid positions will be awarded to pursue postgraduate studies during the academic year 2021-2022.
+These scholarships will be awarded to pursue postgraduate studies during the academic year 2023-2024.

 The College is a private university/institution and can rely on an extensive network of contacts in European institutions, national administrations, international organizations, European universities, and professional circles.